 Utility Client

-The target sites were located all over Western Washington, spanning across different electric utilities and jurisdictions with varying rules and regulations regarding the attachment of antennae.
-The client needed the final submittal packages for all 20 locations completed within 4 weeks.
+The target sites were scattered across Western Washington, spanning different electric utilities and jurisdictions with varying rules for antenna attachments.
+The client needed final submittal packages for all 20 locations within four weeks.

 Our team provided immediate field data collection and analysis at each location.
 Data was collected with a TruPulse 200x and the LaserSoft Joint Pole App.
-We kept in communication with each approving jurisdiction during the process to ensure the final package would be compliant.
+We stayed in communication with each approving jurisdiction to ensure the final packages would be compliant.

-An equipment and installation detail was developed to comply with all jurisdictional rules within the target installation locations.
+An equipment and installation detail was developed to comply with all jurisdictional rules at the target locations.

 Structural analysis was performed in PLS-POLE and PLS-CADD.
-Detailed three-dimensional drawings were provided for clear communication of any NESC violations and the necessary make-ready work to bring each location into compliance.
+Detailed 3D drawings communicated any NESC violations and the make-ready work required to bring each location into compliance.

-A full report including a detail of the necessary make-ready work was compiled and supplied to the client for submittal to each jurisdiction.
+A full report detailing the necessary make-ready work was compiled and supplied to the client for submittal to each jurisdiction.

-The client included the design and analysis with their attachment applications to each jurisdiction and the applications were approved for installation.
+The client included our design and analysis with their attachment applications, and all were approved for installation.

 BOTTOM LINE

-• A client needed correct, accurate, and compliant NESC foreign utility attachment work packages produced with a short turn-around time
+- A client needed correct, accurate, and NESC-compliant foreign utility attachment packages on a short turnaround

-• Our team submitted thorough and timely design submittals which were accepted and approved by each jurisdiction
+- Our team delivered thorough, timely design submittals that were accepted and approved by each jurisdiction